humanitycodes/www/coursework/lessons/slides/js-eslint.md

 }
 ```

 Over by the `something` function, you'll notice a few inconsistencies.
-This is really distracting.
-And when debugging, your brain will keep dragging you back here, even if there's nothing technically wrong with that code, because it breaks the pattern.
+You might not be able to _help_ but notice them.
+They're distracting.
+And when debugging, your brain will keep dragging you back here - even if there's nothing technically wrong with that code - simply because it breaks the pattern.

+What's worse, is that when we get used to seeing inconsistencies everywhere, we get worse at noticing actual errors.
+They blend in.
+Then we bang our heads against the wall when for some reason, our code doesn't seem to be working.

 But staying consistent all the time is annoying.
-It requires self-discipline and making _a lot_ of decisions about your code, like where to have a space, or not a space, or where you indent, etc. Fortunately, there are programs that can help us write better code.
+It requires self-discipline and making _a lot_ of decisions about your code, like where to have a space, or no space, or where to indent, etc. Fortunately, there are programs that can help us write better code.

 When I write that bad code in Atom, this is what I see: